taislin/civ13-tools/README.md

 # Tools
 Before using the tools, edit the `config.txt` file with your game's folders.
+You will also need Node.js and Python installed.

 ## unused-files-finder
 This program indexes image and sound assets and then checks for mentions in the code, returning a list of orphaned files.
 It also lets you delete them automatically (altough you probably shouldn't)